 I've also published a blog post in which I photographed the same scene using all the three Moment Lenses I have plus the built-in wide an angle lens.
 So you can compare how much of a scene you can capture with different Moment Lenses

-Using the new Moment Wide Angle Lens
+What's also new with the new Moment Wide Angle Lens is the mounting system.

 The new wide-angle lens from Moment is a lens made of multi-element aspherical glass in a metal housing - just like a big lens for DSLRs.
 Photos taken with this lens will have edge-to-edge clarity, unlike many other smartphone lenses that add notable blurriness to the edges of your photo.

 Benefits and Disadvantages of the Moment Wide Lens

 I've tested a number of wide lenses for iPhone but I keep returning to the Moment lenses because:

 - Quality & Durability: Moment lens is made of real, cinema grade, multi coated glass.
 I've used the new Moment Wide Lens 1000s of times since I got it.
 I even dropped it once.
 It still works.

 - Mounting System: Compared to all those clips and slide on thingies, the Bayonet mount is super easy and ensures your Moment Lens is properly aligned with the iPhone lens.

 - It's sharper than expected.
 I've seen other iPhone lenses with degraded sharpness towards the edges.

 - Lines stay straight: There's no distortion or in other words: Straight lines stay straight.